Diffusion along chains of normally hyperbolic cylinders: Introduction and main result

 \begin{Def} Consider a good chain $(\jC_k)_{1\leq k\leq k_*}$ contained in some completely regular energy level $H\inv(\e)$.
 Given $\de>0$, we say that an orbit of the Hamiltonian flow is {\em $\de$-admissible for the chain} when it intersects the $\de$-neighborhood in $H\inv(\e)$ of any essential subtorus of $\jC_k$, $1\leq k\leq k_*$. \end{Def}

-The notion of $\delta$-admissible orbits will enable us (in \cite{Mar2}) to obtain the existence of diffusing orbits for systems (\ref{eq:hampert}) once a chain that intersects each open set $O_i$ is constructed.
-Indeed, for small enough perturbations $f$, it can be proved that a cylinder intersecting $O_i$ necessarily contains an essential torus which is itself contained in~$O_i$.
-So any $\de$-admissible orbit for the chain intersects each set $O_i$ too, provided that $\de$ is small enough.
+The notion of $\delta$-admissible orbits reveals itself to be useful in \cite{Mar2} to obtain the existence of diffusing orbits for systems (\ref{eq:hampert}) once a chain of cylinders that intersects each open set $O_i$ is constructed\footnote{Under suitable assumptions, each open set $O_i$ contains an essential torus}.
+A related notion is that of a $\de$-good chain, which involves a quantitative control on the homoclinic and heteroclinic connections of the cylinders.
+This will be introduced in Definitions~\ref{def:bounded} and~\ref{def:goodchains}.

 2mm

 The first main result of this paper is the following.